-Recalculations has been made for the years 2016 and 2017 due to updated data from by Danish Statistic.
-This changes the emission with less than 0.5 %.
+Recalculations has been made for the years 2015-2019 due to updated data from by Statistics Denmark on the amount of straw harvested.
+This changes the emission of CH4, N_2O , NOx and NMVOC with up to 1.5 %.
+It also affects other pollutants reported such as HMs and POPs.